|Milk: The Harvey Milk Story casting poster

 Casual observers in the Castro had the good fortune to watch the principle actors at work, including Sean Penn as Harvey Milk.
 I’ll admit that I was at first skeptical of the casting of Penn in the title role.
 Snapshots of Penn, however, in full wardrobe, makeup (including colored contact lenses and a nose prosthetic), and the long ponytail and scruffy beard he’d grown to depict Milk’s hippie look during the early ’70s, convinced me — not to mention how seriously he and co-star James Franco took the roles.
 Steve Carell, slated to star in the Singer/Shilts version of the Milk story, would have been an interesting choice in one of his first comedy-to-drama crossover rolls, especially since he played a sensitive gay character in Little Miss Sunshine so poignantly and delightfully.
 Adrian Brody might have fit the part, too — certainly physically — but he may have been too young to play the forty-something Milk.

-- Harvey Milk and Sean Penn: one side-by-side comparison, another juxtaposition
+- Harvey Milk and Sean Penn: a side-by-side photographic comparison

 - /Film: "First Look: Sean Penn as Harvey Milk in Gus Van Sant’s Milk"